hacquees/foodblogs/README.md

 6. **Social Media Integration**: Integrate social media sharing buttons and profiles to expand the blog's reach and online presence.

 ## Key Tasks

-Here's an outline of the major tasks involved in this project:
+Outline of the major tasks involved in this project:

 - **Website Development**: Select a suitable web development framework, create the website structure, implement user registration and login, and develop a user-friendly content dashboard.